jouinisayf/open-data-portals-irve/README.md

 However, the description is very short and no documentation is available.
 The licence is indicated as “Other (Open)”, which is vague and not fully standard.

-Therefore, the dataset is technically usable but lacks clarity and openness.

 ### 8. Fichier IRVE Gireve – Données statiques